 At the same time, Arrowsic has experienced more abnormally wet days and heavy precipitation events.
 According to data from NASA's Earth Exchange Global Daily Projections, Arrowsic is currently experiencing 1-5% more extreme precipitation events than the average over 1980-2010.
-The Town is predicted to experience 5-10% more extreme precipitation events compared to this same baseline in the next 15 years.
+In the next 15 years, the town is predicted to experience 5-10% more precipitation.
 37

-Swings between dry and wet periods may impact wildlife and vegetation, erosion, flash flooding, and water supplies.
-Preparing for this increasing pattern of extremes will require awareness of the risks posed by both extremes and flexibility to manage both.
+These swings between dry and wet periods may impact wildlife and vegetation, erosion, flash flooding, and water supplies.
+To prepare for this increasing pattern of extremes, an awareness of the risks posed by both extremes is needed in addition to understanding the impacts of swings themselves.
+The town will need increased flexibility and resources to manage the risks associated with each change.